theriftlab/immanuel-python/docs/5-settings.md

 ### `aspects`

 A list of which aspects to calculate.
+This setting will cascade into the other settings described below that rely on it.
 Default:

 ```python
 [